- Install the marimo operator on your CKS cluster (for cluster administrators).

 -

-Run and edit a notebook interactively by running the following command:
+Run and edit a notebook interactively:

-- Note: Replace
+Replace

-- Creates persistent storage for your changes
+- Creates persistent storage for your changes.

-- Starts the marimo server
+- Starts the marimo server.

 - Provides a URL where you can access your notebook.
 Your notebook opens at

-http://localhost:<port>, which runs until you close the connection withctrl-C.
+http://localhost:[PORT], which runs until you close the connection withctrl-C.

-- Tears down your pod
+- Tears down your pod.

 -

-Specifying resources
+Specify resources

+After you have a notebook running, you can configure the cluster resources it uses, such as image, storage size, and environment variables.
 You can configure notebook resources directly in your notebook files using Python metadata and frontmatter.In addition to resource specification,

 | Field | Description | Default |